inrupt/solid-client-access-grants-js/README.md

 # Server support

-This experimental feature is currently only available in ESS.
+This feature is currently only available in ESS.

 # Supported environments